 Study Science and Engineering at Waikato and you will be learning from lecturers whose expertise and knowledge in their subjects is respected both locally and internationally.
 Our progressive and innovative subject range allows our graduates to meet the needs of regional industries and to contribute to the development of the national and international knowledge economy.

-Biochemistry: Biochemistry is the explanation of life in chemical terms.
-It involves the study of proteins, lipids, carbohydrates and nucleic acids, which are the fundamental molecules of life.
-Biochemists try to understand how these molecules interact in living organisms, in health and disease.
+Biochemistry: Biochemistry – the study of life in chemical terms – is one of the fastest growing areas of modern science.
+You'll learn about the fundamental molecules of life – proteins, lipids, carbohydrates and nucleic acids – seeking to understand how they interact in living organisms, both in health and disease.

 Physics: Physics aims to understand the entire physical world, from the sub-atomic to the cosmological.